Welcome back to our 9th ToyzRgone blogpost! Below, you will find the contributions made by each of our team members either individually or in pairs:

 Sokaina Cherkane 💻

 This week, my main focus was to research and implement a control system for the robotic arm(pick-up/down) with three joints operating in a two-dimensional (2D) plane.
-At the start I configured the servo motors in a correspondent interval, as seen in the picture beside.
+At the start I configured the servo motors in a correspondent interval, as seen in the picture below.

 Since the purpose of this project is to create a robotic arm that can pick up balls, specifically, in a controlled environment.
-Given the arm’s limited degree of freedom (DOF) and the project’s requirements, I investigated the mathematical tools and control methods required to achieve precise movements, specifically focusing on the Jacobian matrix for kinematics in a 2D space using both forward and inverse
+Given the arm’s limited degree of freedom (DOF) and the project’s requirements, I investigated the mathematical tools and control methods required to achieve precise movements, specifically focusing on the Jacobian matrix for kinematics in a 2D space using both forward and inverse kinematics.

 To begin, I conducted research on the fundamental concepts necessary to control the movement of a robotic arm.
 This included an exploration of kinematics, matrix transformations, and the specific constraints involved in our setup.
 Since our project involves an arm with three joints moving in a 2D plane, it became clear that I would not need to account for the Z-axis.
 The arm will only operate in the X and Y planes, as the robotic car to which the arm is attached will handle positioning and orientation.
 This setup allows us to focus solely on the arm’s control over the X and Y axes, reducing the complexity of the kinematic model.